-- 1. Start by turning on the Red Dot Pointer at the Control Panel by pressing the Pointer key. - 2.
-Press the X/Y Off key. - 3.
+- 1. Start by turning on the Red Dot Pointer at the Control Panel by pressing the Pointer key. - Press the X/Y Off key, then the Go key. - 3.
 You can now move the laser carriage by hand.
 Using the Red Dot Pointer as a visual reference point, move the carriage until you have positioned the pointer above your new Home Position. - 4.
-Press the Go key. - 5.
-Your new Home Position has been set.
-To reset Home Position, press the X/Y Off key and Reset key simultaneously.
+Press the Set Home key. - Your new Home Position has been set.
+When you are done and want to reset your Home Position, press the Maint key, then press the down arrow once until you see 1.
+Restore Home.
+Press the Go key and the carriage will move back to the original Home Position.

 The Center Engraving feature allows you to define the center of your artwork as the primary reference point (Home Position) of your engraving or cutting.
 The Center Engraving feature has been designed to be used in conjunction with the Set Home feature of the laser.
 Center engraving differs from standard printing where the upper left corner of the page and the upper left corner of the laser table define your primary reference point.
-To see where to set Center Engraving in the driver, see "Center Engraving" on page 48.
+To see where to set Center Engraving in the driver, see "Center Engraving" on page 46.